 Thomas Edison State University’s mission

 The University’ mission is to provide the highest level of service to its students, in an environment conducive to learning and academic excellence.
 The University also acknowledges the maturity, autonomy and dignity of its students.
 Consistent with its mission, the University has instituted various mechanisms to address student complaints.
 When registering concerns or complaints, University students must follow the appropriate procedures.
-If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the Office of the Associate Vice President and Dean of Learner Services at (609) 984-1180 or firstname.lastname@example.org.
+If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the associate vice president and University registrar at (609) 984-1180 or firstname.lastname@example.org.

 Complaint Policies and Procedures

 If a student has a complaint concerning any of the following matters, the student should refer to the proper resource: Grade or Academic Credit Appeal.
 See Student Forms area of myEdison® or visit www.tesu.edu/current-students/student-forms.

 Other Student-Related Complaints

 A student who has a complaint that a policy or procedure has been incorrectly or unfairly applied in his/her particular case, or a complaint about the behavior of a mentor or an University staff member that does not fall within any of the categories listed here, the complaint will be handled as follows: